-The content is loaded.
+The content has been loaded.

 Heerlen accessible

-Heerlen accessible to all
+Heerlen accessible to everyone

-How wonderful it would be if Heerlen were the most accessible municipality .
-Under the motto "everyone for each other," we want to make as many people as possible aware of the accessibility of our city.
+How wonderful it would be if Heerlen were the most accessible municipality.
+Under the motto 'everyone for each other', we want to make as many people as possible aware of the accessibility of our city.

 Inclusion – the opposite of exclusion